ADOPT A HORSE

 Please print out and mail to P.O.
 Box 28 Honeoye, NY 14471 or email to email@example.com.
 Please allow up to 2 weeks for processing.

-Upon a successful farm visit, the adopter must sign our no sale contract, which is called a permanent lease agreement.
+Upon a successful farm visit, the adopter must sign our contract, which is called a permanent lease agreement.
 You can read this contract by following this link.

 * Please note that the adoption fees listed on this site are non refundable.
 This is not a purchase price, but a donation to the rescue so we may continue the work we do of rescuing horses at risk of neglect, abuse, and possible slaughter.
 Most often, the fee is less than the rescue has spent in the rehabilitation of each horse.